You're tuned to the most listened to radio talk show in America.

 They say it's racist.

-They say it is discriminatory, because some of their voters are afraid to go get their photos taken for fear that their picture may be on a wall in a post office, or for fear that they're they're gonna be spied on or some such thing.
+They say it is discriminatory because some of their voters are afraid to go get their photos taken for fear that their picture may be on a wall in a post office or for fear that they're going to be spied on or some such thing.

-Democrats admitting that many of their voters are just fools, idiots.
+Democrats admitting that many of their voters are just fools, idiots, just plain stupid.

 But we still can't discriminate against them.

-Now, uh I want to go back to Lindsey Graham.
+Now, I want to go back to Lindsey Graham.

 I want to send the right signal to one, you're welcome to be part of this party.

-You're welcome to be in America under conditions that make sense, and you have to earn your way to become a citizen over eleven years.
+You're welcome to be in America under conditions that make sense, and you have to earn your way to become a citizen over 11 years.

 It's not about the next election.